maxah/SAC-Tools/README.md

 This is a console application.
 All commands can be viewed by calling the help by typing 'node main -h'.

 >Note:
 >For convenience and to avoid screen buffer overflow, it is better to output the results to a file by redirecting the output.
-For example: node main -v -w > wordcount.log
+For example: node main -v -w > wordcount.log.
+>
+>Tests were done on Windows, on \*nix systems some commands may not work.
+Let me know about the problems, I will try to fix it.